rymndhng/rymndhng.github.io/_posts/2020-04-03-Integrate-clj-kondo-with-Github-Actions.md

 ---
 title: Running clj-kondo with Github Actions
 layout: post
-tags: clojure workflow github ci
+tags: clojure current-practise github ci
 ---

 `clj-kondo` is a linter that sparks joy.
 This has definitely resonated with me.